 - Shirts - Students in grades 5-8 must wear school-issued polo shirts only, students in grades 9-12 must wear white, long sleeved shirts or white polos with the School logo.
-New students in grades 5-8 will be provided one (1) school-issued polo shirt at the start of the School year, and new students in grades 9-12 will be provided either one (1) school-issued polo shirt or two (2) logo patches at the start of the School year.
-Students may wear solid grey, black, white or navy short or long-sleeved t-shirts or turtlenecks underneath their long sleeved shirts.
-Shirts must be tucked in at all times.
-School issued fleeces will be available for purchase and students may wear these over their school-issued uniforms a school-issued uniform shirt must be worn under the fleece at all times. - Pants/Shorts - Students must wear khaki pants or shorts only (capri pants are permitted).
+New students in grades 5-8 will be provided one (1) school-issued polo shirt at the start of the School year, and new students in grades 9-12 will be provided one (1) school-issued polo shirt at the start of the School year.
+All students may wear short or long-sleeved t-shirts or turtlenecks underneath their long sleeved shirts (no hoodies under uniforms); in grades 5-6, these must be neutral solid colors.
+In middle school, shirts must be tucked in at all times; in high school they may be worn untucked.
+School issued fleeces and long-sleeve shirt will be available for purchase and students may wear these over their school-issued uniforms a school-issued uniform shirt must be worn under the fleece at all times. - Pants/Shorts - Students must wear khaki pants or shorts only (capri pants are permitted).
 Uniform pants must not have extra zippers, large outside pockets, or other fashion garnishments anywhere on them, i.e., "cargo pants."
 Pants must have belt loops.
 No excessively tight or excessively baggy pants are allowed.
-Shorts must be at least fingertip length with hands resting at the side.
-Skirts are not permitted. - Belt - Students must wear a solid black or brown belt with no designs (students in grades 5-6) or any colored belt (students in grades 7-12).
-Pants must be belted at the waist at all times. - Socks - Students in grades 5-6 must wear solid black socks with no logos, or with a very modest allblack logo.
+Shorts must be at least fingertip length with hands resting at the side. - Belt - Belts are recommended but not required.
+Pants must be appropriately worn at all times. - Socks - Students in grades 5-6 must wear solid black socks with no logos, or with a very modest allblack logo.
 Students in grades 7-12 may wear socks of any variety provided they follow all general rules of uniform. - Shoes - Students in grades 5-8 must wear solid black shoes with black laces and no logos, or with a very modest all-black logo.
 Large plastic or vinyl logos, or logos outlined in a different color are not acceptable.
 Shoes may not be composed of reflective material or any other material that causes shoe to change color in various lightings.
-Students in grades 9-12 may wear black shoes with modest colorings on them (refer to photos below) or dark colored, flat dress shoes.
-Laces must be tied and Velcro must be strapped.
-(Parents/guardians should contact the school with any questions regarding acceptable footwear.)
+Students in grades 9-12 may wear any close-toed shoes they choose.
+They may not wear "slides" as shoes.
+(Parents/guardians should contact the school with any questions regarding acceptable footwear.) - General Rules - No clothing or personal grooming that disrupts or can be reasonably forecasted to disrupt the educational environment is permitted.